7 Reasons Why It Is Worth to Engage with Dissatisfied Customers

 Only 6 Percent Churn per Month Slices the Customer Base in Half in One Year

 Detractors stand out in a negative sense with significantly higher churn rates compared to passive and promoters.
 Much worse: this churn can bring down entire companies.
 Because even 6 percent of customer churn per month is enough to halve the customer base within a year.
 This not only hurts but inevitably points the way to bankruptcy.

 6. Don't Pour Your Money Down the Drain

 An old marketing rule says that it costs about 7 times more money to win a new customer than it takes to retain an existing one.
 That's a lot, isn't it?
 So it is better to turn a detractor into a promoter than to constantly look for new customers, especially since promoters also have a significantly higher average shopping basket.
 Then the ROI will also be good.

 7. Sometimes More Is More

-Detractors Are Twice As Likely to Report their Negative Experiences then Promoters Report their Good Ones
+Detractors Are Twice as Likely to Report Their Negative Experiences than Promoters Report Their Good Ones